 On Oshima, there is “Todo Okuri” which has been handed down since the Heian period.
-Collect the shimenawa and kadomatsu used for the New Year and make a 10m high "toudo".
+Collect the shimenawa and kadomatsu used for the New Year and make a 10-meter-tall “toudo”.
 It is believed that the year is good health.
 (Designated as an intangible cultural property of the city)

-Oshima "Phantom sweet potato" There is a "white potato" that is said to not grow in other areas due to the island's terraced fields and the sea breeze of the Seto Inland Sea.
+Due to the terraced fields of the island and the sea breeze of the Seto Inland Sea, there is a white potato that is said not to grow anywhere else.
 The harvest is extremely small, and the sugar content is higher than ordinary sweet potatoes, so it is called a phantom white potato.
 Currently, it is processed into cookies, printerttos, sheep's sacs, and shochu and sold at shops in the city.

 Todobayashi, which is held on Coming-of-Age Day every year, can also be seen in fishing villages in the Toyo region, but it is only on Oshima that it is held in the same manner as in the past.